BenSouchet/sorbus/tests/README.md

 Theme used: [**Monokai Pro**](https://monokai.pro/)

-/!\ Diclaimer: Project not affiliate (or sponsored) by any brand (nor Jetbrains, VS Code, Monokai, ...).
-Simply for the best setup using an IDE designed for the corresponding language is way more accurate.
+**/!\ Disclaimer**: Project not affiliate (or sponsored) by any brand (nor Jetbrains, VS Code, Monokai Pro, ...).
+Simply for best results using an IDE designed for the corresponding language is way more accurate.

 | Token code | Visual representation |
 |:----------:|:---------------------:|